natescaringi/IntroToProgramming_Spring2020/Week2/Notes.md

 4.    sit down on the ground

 *You need to be specific as possible with computer code, computers are STUPID and will do anything LITERALLY.
 You gotta include stop functions otherwise it'll never stop*

+### "C"

+In "C" #include <stdio.h> - stdio means use standard library for C, always on the first line, defines the library for the code.

+int main(void) - effectively telling C that you are talking to it in C
+ - printf = print function
+ \n = escape character